kylegraycar/graycar-consulting/index.markdown

 ![kiva](/img/kiva.png)

-I created the crowdlending platform Kiva's first product marketing process, bridging the communication gap between Product and Marketing departments.
-This accelerated the pace of experimentation and learning for both teams and led to more first time depositors and recurring lenders.
+I created the crowdlending platform Kiva's first product marketing process, bridging the gap between Product and Marketing departments.

+This accelerated the pace of experimentation and learning for both teams and led to more product engagement.

 >
 Kyle was brought on to consult on some Product Marketing work at Kiva.
 Even though it was a brand new function, he dove right in, building trust and strong working rapport with his Product and channel marketing counterparts.
+>
 In a relatively short amount of time, he was creating and running iterative tests to help inform our product build.
 Kyle is scrappy, hard-working, and adds valuable input to every discussion he's a part of.
 He's incredibly easy to work with and a joy to have on the team!
 >
 -- Tiffany Fong, Director of Growth Marketing